A complete guide to HubSpot’s Breeze custom assistants

 • Onboarding: You could train an assistant on your internal wiki and HR docs to field common questions from new hires, giving your HR team a break.

-An infographic showing how a flexible AI platform like eesel connects with many different knowledge sources, unlike the closed ecosystem of Breeze Custom Assistants.
+An infographic showing how a flexible AI platform like eesel connects with many different knowledge sources, working alongside the integrated ecosystem of Breeze custom assistants.

-An infographic showing how a flexible AI platform like eesel connects with many different knowledge sources, unlike the closed ecosystem of Breeze Custom Assistants.
+An infographic showing how a flexible AI platform like eesel connects with many different knowledge sources, working alongside the integrated ecosystem of Breeze custom assistants.

 HubSpot Platform Pricing (Starts At, Billed Annually)